 Ontology is expressed in logic by means of logical axioms, which correspond to the constraints of semantic modelling.
-In the definition of classes and properties of the CIDOC CRM the axioms are placed under the heading 'In first order logic'.
-There are several options for writing statements in first order logic.
+In the definition of classes and properties of the CIDOC CRM the axioms are placed under the heading 'In first-order logic'.
+There are several options for writing statements in first-order logic.
 In this document we use a standard compact notation widely used in text books and scientific papers.
 The definition is given in the table below.

-Symbol Name reads Truth value

-Operators

-٨ conjunction and $(\phi \wedge \psi)$ is true

-if and only if both $\varphi$ and $\psi$ are true

-V disjunction or $(\phi \lor \psi)$ is true

-if and only if at least one of either $\phi$ or $\psi$ is true

-¬ negation not $\neg \varphi$ is true if and only if $\varphi$ is false

-⇒ implication implies, $(\phi \Rightarrow \psi)$ is true

-if then if and only if it is not the case that $\varphi$ is true and $\psi$

-is false

-$\Leftrightarrow$ equivalence is equivalent to, $\varphi \Leftrightarrow \psi$ is true

-if and only if and only if both $\varphi$ and $\psi$ are true or

-if both $\phi$ and $\psi$ are false

-Quantifiers

-3 existential exists,

-quantifier there exists at

-least one

-A Universal forall,

-quantifier for all
+Symbol Name reads Truth value Operators ٨ conjunction and $(\varphi \land \psi)$ is true if and only if both φ and ψ are true V disjunction or $(\phi \lor \psi)$ is true if and only if at least one of either φ or ψ is true Г negation not $\neg \varphi$ is true if and only if φ is false ⇒ implication implies, if then $(\varphi \Rightarrow \psi)$ is true if and only if it is not the case that φ is true and ψ is false \Leftrightarrow equivalence is equivalent to, if and only if $\varphi \Leftrightarrow \psi$ is true if and only if both φ and ψ are true or both φ and ψ are false Quantifiers 3 existential quantifier exists, there exists at least one A Universal quantifier forall, for all

-For instance, the above sub-class link between E21 Person and E20 Biological Object can be formulated in first order logic as the axiom:
+For instance, the above sub-class link between E21 Person and E20 Biological Object can be formulated in first-order logic as the axiom: